 biography

 • Classical music that I still want to pursue

-• Ambient music that I still love its natural architecure, but it was categolized into classical.
+• Ambient music that whose natural architecture I still admire, but it was categorized into classical.

-• Minimal music that I was strongly impressed in my childhod.
+• Minimal music that I was strongly impressed in my childhood.

+biography